-While the above infographic from Parran’s book Shadow on the Land (1937) highlights the relationship between class and rates of illness, it only shows syphilis statistics for black communities.
-This graphic from "No Defense" a year later (right) does not just juxtapose white and black rates or show black rates alone; the image breaks down both white and black TB mortality rates by class.
-Though a similar relationship between class and tuberculosis is apparent for both races, the total numbers of black TB deaths is about five times as great.
-While this graphic only shows TB statistics, in the text of the article the Surgeon General made clear that African Americans similarly had disproportionately higher rates of syphilis as well, perhaps six times as great as whites according to national averages.
+While the above infographic from Parran’s book Shadow on the Land (1937) highlights the relationship between class and rates of illness, it only shows syphilis statistics for Black communities.
+This graphic from "No Defense" a year later (right) does not just juxtapose white and Black rates or show Black rates alone; the image breaks down both white and Black TB mortality rates by class.
+Though a similar relationship between class and tuberculosis is apparent for both groups, the total numbers of Black TB deaths is about five times as great.
+While this graphic only shows TB statistics, in the text of the article the Surgeon General made clear that African Americans had disproportionately higher rates of syphilis as well, perhaps six times as great as whites according to national averages.

 These ideas about the relationship between poverty and ill health led to support for government subsidized testing and treatment to make care available for all Americans regardless of socio-economic status.
-Free or low-cost blood tests, exams, and chemotherapeutic treatment was available whether you visited a physician in a public clinic or a private office.
-The PHS also developed programs such as a trailer clinic to reach African Americans in rural areas, where rates of VD tended to be highest.
-The PHS promoted this mobile clinic in articles and films and the popular press also reported on the program.
+Free or low-cost blood tests, exams, and chemotherapeutic treatment were available whether you visited a physician in a public clinic or a private office.
+The USPHS also developed programs such as a trailer clinic to reach African Americans in rural areas, where rates of VD tended to be highest.
+The USPHS promoted this mobile clinic in articles and films and the popular press also reported on the program.

 This approach to VD control was modeled after other New Deal social welfare programs.
 The La Follette-Bulwinkle Act, which provided grants to states for VD control based on population and need, followed in the footsteps of the Social Security Act.
 Title VI of that law had also provided grants to states along similar lines to help develop public health departments and various programs.
 While this subsidized infrastructure continued to expand during WWII as more money than ever was appropriated for VD control, the rhetoric about poverty and illness became less salient as the nation began to prosper again with war production.